gugarosa/evolutionary_ensembles/README.md

-# ?
+# Creating Classifier Ensembles through Meta-heuristic Algorithms for Aerial Scene Classification

-*This repository holds all the necessary code to run the very-same experiments described in the paper "?".*
+*This repository holds all the necessary code to run the very-same experiments described in the paper "Creating Classifier Ensembles through Meta-heuristic Algorithms for Aerial Scene Classification".*

 ## References